Prompt Injection Hidden Inside a PDF

 ]

-Step 6: Quarantine and alert on scan hits
+Step 6: Quarantine and alert on a hit

 Prevention

-• Never pass raw PDF extraction output to a model without scanning it for injection patterns first.
+• Never pass raw PDF extraction output to a model without filtering invisible spans and scanning for injection first.

-• Reject PDFs where the extracted character count is dramatically higher than the visually readable character count.
+• Reject PDFs where the extracted character count is dramatically higher than the visually readable count.

-• Log every PDF that passes through the pipeline including a hash, page count, and extraction character count — anomalies are detectable retrospectively.
+• Log a hash, page count, and extraction char count for every PDF so anomalies are detectable retrospectively.

 FAQ

 Q: My pipeline uses a commercial PDF-to-text service.
-Does the injection risk still apply?
+Does the risk still apply?
 A: Yes.
-Commercial extraction services return plain text and have no concept of AI injection.
-You must apply the injection scan to the returned text regardless of how it was extracted.
+Commercial extractors return plain text and have no concept of AI injection — many also return invisible-layer text.
+Apply the injection scan to the returned text regardless of how it was extracted, and prefer a service that exposes per-span color/size so you can filter invisible text yourself.

-Q: Will wrapping the content in an untrusted-data label definitely prevent the model from following embedded instructions?
-A: It significantly reduces the risk but is not a perfect guarantee.
-Models are probabilistic — a sufficiently persuasive injection string might still influence the output.
-Defense-in-depth (scan + label + side-effect gate) is needed.
+Q: Will the untrusted-data label definitely stop the model from following embedded instructions?
+A: No. Models are probabilistic, and a sufficiently persuasive payload can still influence the output.
+The label is one control.
+Defense-in-depth (invisible-span filter + regex scan + untrusted envelope + Rule-of-Two tool gating) is what actually holds.

-Q: How do I explain this risk to non-technical stakeholders?
-A: Tell them it is equivalent to a document that contains invisible ink readable only by computers — the computer follows the hidden instructions even though humans cannot see them.
-The fix is teaching the computer to look for and ignore hidden ink before acting on any document.
+Q: How do I explain this to non-technical stakeholders?
+A: It is invisible ink that only computers can read.
+The computer obeys hidden instructions humans cannot see.
+The fix teaches the system to look for invisible ink and ignore it before acting on any document.

 Tags: #ai-security #prompt-injection #Troubleshooting